michaeljclark/michaeljclark.github.io/index.md

 - `SRLIW r1, rs, imm12; SLLIW r2, rs, 32 - imm12; OR r1, r1, r2;`
   - Fused into 32-bit `ROR` with one residual `SHL` or `SHR` temporary

+A technique known as deoptimisation can be employed to allow elision of temporary registers in macro-op fusion patterns assuming the translator sees the register killed within its translation window.
+Deoptimisation requires that the optimised translation has an accompanying deoptimisation sequence to fill in elided register values, and this is played back in the case of a fault (device or debug interrupt) so that the visible machine state precisely matches that which the ISA dictates. rv8 does not presently implement deoptimisation, however it may be necessary to allow more sophisticated optimisations.

 _**Sign extension versus zero extension**_

 In addition to the register allocation problem, rv8 has to make